 Confluent provides multi-cloud, multi-region, and hybrid capabilities in Confluent Cloud.

-Some of these are demo’ed in the Tutorials.
+Many of these are demo’ed in the Tutorials, as well as

 - Global and Multi-Cloud Replication: Move and aggregate real-time data across regions and clouds.

 By making geo-local reads of real-time data possible, this can act like a content delivery network (CDN)

 for your Kafka events throughout the public cloud, private cloud, and at the edge.